Take time to plan your studies. You have to make important decisions in different stages of your studies:

 Personal study plan is approved by your academic advisor.
 You can update the plan as needed, but the main goal is to make a realistic plan to support your studies.
 Please note that you need a valid plan for example to apply for exchange or minor studies.

 If you can not find answers in instructions and have problems with your PSP or course registration in Sisu, you can come and visit our Sisu clinic, where we can check individually, how to manage the problem.
 Clinic is not a lecture about Sisu.
+The clinic is suitable for undergraduate students.
 Next clinics and links to them:

 Instructions on studying